kitsuyaazuma/BlazeFL/examples/step-by-step-dsfl/README.md

 ## Conclusion

-In this tutorial, we demonstrated how to implement DS-FL using BlazeFL.
+In this tutorial, you learned how to implement DS-FL using BlazeFL.
-BlazeFL offers a level of flexibility not found in traditional FL frameworks, enabling you to implement your unique FL methods by combining components like puzzle pieces.
+BlazeFL’s flexible design eliminates many constraints seen in traditional FL frameworks, allowing you to mix and match components like building blocks.

-Take advantage of BlazeFL to implement your original FL methods and push the boundaries of innovative research.
+Use BlazeFL to implement your own original FL methods and drive pioneering research in Federated Learning.
+Push boundaries and have fun exploring innovative approaches!